dokmic/chuangmi-camera-v5/docs/content/configuration/Configuring-RTSP.md

 The rtspd has motion detection functionality.
 To enable it, have a look at the [docs about motion detection](/configuration/Setting-up-motion-detection)

-## Recording and snapshots

-You can create snapshot images and record video using the RTSP software.
-This can be both on command and when motion is detected.

-To create a snapshot from the command line use the `take_snapshot` utility.
-To start a recording of 30 seconds, use `take_video`.

 ## Configuration options